How we deliver to groups who are blind or partially sighted

 Phillipa from UK Parliament standing up while speaking to RNIB Haggeye Youth Group members

-In 2023 we were invited to Haggeye, a youth fourm run by RNIB Scotland, to connect with partially sighted young people in Scotland.
+In 2023 we were invited to Haggeye, a youth forum run by RNIB Scotland, to connect in person with partially sighted young people in Scotland.

 Haggeye's cartoon logo is a cute cartoon haggis wearing a tartan beret with a white tuft and kilt and sporran.
 It's standing at a jaunty angle with its hands on its hips.